-First things first, I hope you are familiar to some of the concepts relating to Transactions.
+First things first, I hope you are familiar with some of the concepts relating to Transaction

 - Lock Based Protocol

 - Strict 2-PL

 - Graph Based Protocol

 - Multiple Granularity Protocol

 For GATE we’ll be focusing on the First three protocols.

 Lock Based Protocols

 A lock is a variable associated with a data item that describes a status of data item with respect to possible operation that can be applied to it.
 They synchronize the access by concurrent transactions to the database items.
 It is required in this protocol that all the data items must be accessed in a mutually exclusive manner.
 Let me introduce you to two common locks which are used and some terminology followed in this protocol.

 - Shared Lock (S): also known as Read-only lock.
 As the name suggests it can be shared between transactions because while holding this lock the transaction does not have the permission to update data on the data item.
 S-lock is requested using lock-S instruction.